MaksimSkorobogatov/pin-uploader/README.md

 ### Notes on encryption & LLM
 - Encryption uses AES-256-GCM with a shared key (nonce prepended to ciphertext).
-- LLM calls go through `langchaingo`’s OpenAI client; configure `blackbox_base_url`/`blackbox_api_key` for your Blackbox endpoint.
+- LLM calls go through `langchaingo`’s OpenAI client; configure `llm_base_url`/`llm_api_key` for your provider.
 If the LLM call fails or returns invalid JSON, the server falls back to deterministic metadata and logs the issue.

 ### Manual testing checklist
 1) Start the server with your config.